 Cord-cutting proponents and industry doomsayers have for a long time cited losses by big cable TV companies to insinuate that cable-cutting is on the rise and the impact is enormous.
 The real situation is different because subscription today is higher than in 2008.

 Doing Away With Cable TV Saves You Tins Of Money

 Talk to anyone who cut their cable a year or more ago and asks them about the savings made.
 The truth is that they will not give you any hard figure and while the cable remains expensive, they will most likely subscribe again in the future.
 Cutting the cord means setting aside money for original hardware, Internet bill, multiple subscriptions from streaming services, and more.

 There’s No Affordable Cable TV

 Every cable TV provider is unique and today, most companies offer custom packages.
-You can now negotiate a cheaper bill, take advantage of new services, subsidies and other offers.
+You can now negotiate a cheaper bill, and take advantage of new services, subsidies, and other offers.
 You can do this by searching through all available providers in your area.

 You Can Catch Live Games Without Cable TV

 The world of television is a complicated one, but one thing that is certain is that cable TV will continue to provide the best sports action in the foreseeable future.
 Using a play tracker on your device while chatting and receiving calls is now what real sports action is; you need to sit back and relax and that’s cable TV for you.

 While there are many emerging streaming services, this is no reason to consider cable TV outdated.
 You can still catch some of the greatest shows including Games of Thrones, The Good Place, Barry, The X-Files, The Last O.G.
 (TBS), Unsolved, and Crashing among others.
 You also get gadgetry such as DVRs and modem routers for bundled services.